Crossroadsman/Shell_and_CommandLine/commands/awk.md

 awk
 ===

-awk is the name of a special purpose programming language for processing text files.
+[awk][link01] is the name of a special purpose programming language for processing text files.
 It is also the name of the program that you use to create instructions in this language.

 Versions
 --------